 10 ways to stay secure this autumn

-- Get in the habit of checking all locks and windows, and setting your alarm* before going to bed or leaving the house – even for short trips in daylight hours (particularly if it’s a daily routine trip, like a school run).
+1. Get in the habit of checking all locks and windows, and setting your alarm (if you have one) before going to bed or leaving the house - even for short trips in daylight hours (particularly if it's a daily routine trip, like a school run).

-- *If you don’t have an alarm, it’s worth considering installing one.
-It’s not that intrusive to your home and it’s a big deterrent.
+2. If you don't have an alarm, it's worth considering installing one.
+It's not that intrusive to your home and can be a good visual deterrent for thieves.
 Many systems will alert you (and the police) remotely if someone does break-in.

-- Set timer lights if you’re going to be out for the evening or away overnight.
-Having no lights on in the early, darker evenings is a sure tell sign that no one’s home.
+3. Set timer lights if you're going to be out for the evening or away overnight.
+Having no lights on in the early, darker evenings is an obvious indication that no one's home.

-- If it’s an extended stay away, ask a trusted neighbour to park on your drive occasionally to make it look like someone’s in.
+4. If it's an extended stay away, you could also ask a trusted neighbour to park on your drive occasionally to make it look like someone's coming and going.

-- Exterior security lights with motion sensors are a great preventative measure and you can get easy-to-install solar-powered ones from around £15-30.
+5. Exterior security lights with motion sensors are a great preventative measure.
+You can get easy-to-install solar-powered ones for under £50.

-- Don’t leave packaging of expensive-looking items outside with the recycling, as this advertises their presence inside.
+7. Don't leave packaging of expensive-looking Items outside with the recycling, as this advertises their presence inside.

-- Hide valuables from plain view through windows and keep all curtains drawn on the ground level at night.
+8. Hide valuables from plain view through windows and keep the curtains drawn on the ground level at night.

-- We know, it’s easy to lose the little guys, but try not to leave window or door keys in the handle (or visible on the windowsill) as all someone would need to do is smash the glass and turn the key to get in.
+9. We know, it's easy to lose them, but try not to leave window or door keys in the lock (or visible on the windowsill) as all someone would need to do is smash the glass and turn the key to get in.

 You might also be interested in